porterbmoody/datascienceisawsome/docs/visualize.md

 \includegraphics[width=0.33\linewidth]{screenshots/altair_chartleft} \includegraphics[width=0.33\linewidth]{screenshots/altair_chartmiddle} \includegraphics[width=0.33\linewidth]{screenshots/altair_chartright}

-To display multiple marks in the same plot, you can add multiple mark functions to `alt.Chart()` or used [layered charts](https://altair-viz.github.io/user_guide/compound_charts.html) as shown in the example below:
+To display multiple marks in the same plot, you can used [layered charts](https://altair-viz.github.io/user_guide/compound_charts.html) as shown in the example below that uses the `chartleft` object from the above code chunk:

 ```python